MeryemAk/dRNASeq/README.md

  * Parameters related to mapping:
    - [--mapping]: (default: true) If provided, will map sort and index reads against human, Candida and bacterial reference genomes
    - [--t_mapping]: ((default: 4), minimap2 uses t+1 during mapping) Number of threads used for mapping
+ * Parameters related to Kraken2:
+   - [--kraken]: (default: ture) If provided, will perform taxonomic classification of reads using Kraken2
+   - [--t_kraken]: (default: 4) Number of threads used for Kraken2 taxonomic classification
  * Other:
    - [--ignore_errors] (default: false) Option to continue running the pipeline even if errors occur